-When you watch a film in a film studies class, on the other hand, your purpose is to subject it to analysis.
+When you watch a film in a film studies class, your purpose is to subject it to analysis.
 That means that you will be watching the film with a pencil in hand, methodically recording the events of the film in what is called a "plot segmentation".
 You will submit these plot segmentations for course credit.